by Mark Humphreys, FCA Compliance Manager, Planet Leasing Limited, Essex

 All vehicle images and car descriptions shown on this site are for illustration and reference purposes only as provided by CAP data, and are not necessarily an accurate visual representation of the vehicle on offer.
 Our platform is optimised to show the best available price for your chosen configuration, if you would like review other prices for similar deals, please contact a member of our sales team on 01702 410470.

 Planet Leasing Limited is a credit broker and not a lender, and is authorised and regulated by the Financial Conduct Authority.
 Registered No : 688093.
-Planet Leasing Limited is an Appointed Representative of AutoProtect (MBI) Limited which is authorised and regulated by the Financial Conduct Authority for Insurance Mediation, their reference number is 312143.
+Planet Leasing Limited is an appointed representative of ITC Compliance Limited which is authorised and regulated by the Financial Conduct Authority (their registration number is 313486) and which is permitted to advise on and arrange general insurance contracts.
 You can check this on the FCA Register by visiting the www.fca.org.uk or by contacting the FCA direct on 0300 500 8082.

 Registered in England & Wales with company number: 06160177 | Data Protection No: Z9866952 | VAT No: 938 0368 07